udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/03_COPY_SYSTEM.md

 8. "Turn Your Website Into a 24/7 Lead-Generating Machine."

 **Authority/Trust:**
-9. "40+ Louisiana Businesses Trust ZeroMotion to Dominate Their Markets."
+9. "40+ Louisiana Businesses Trust ZeroMotion to Automate Their Growth."
-10. "The #1 Digital Marketing Agency Houma & Thibodaux Business Owners Recommend."
+10. "The #1 AI-Powered Automation Platform Houma & Thibodaux Business Owners Recommend."

 ### Pricing Page Headlines